Gastric sleeve surgery intends to help you lose up to 60% to 80% of your excess weight.

 If you want to save money, consider asking friends and family who have more experience in weight training than you do.

 Of course, you can always find strength-building routines on YouTube or elsewhere online.
-Once you learn how to work your body properly, you’ll find yourself getting creative with your fitness, maximizing your results.
+Once you learn how to work your body properly, you’ll get creative with your fitness, maximizing your results.

 Don’t Forget to Progress

-Lifting a milk jug full of sand over your head may seem tough at first.
+Lifting a milk jug full of sand over your head may initially seem tough.
 Over time, you’ll find yourself lifting that jug with no problem.
-That’s a sign that you should go up in the amount of weight you’re lifting.
-Lifting more weight will make you even stronger, and help you drop even more excess pounds!
+That’s a sign that you should go up in the weight you lift.
+Lifting more weight will make you stronger and help you drop even more excess pounds!

 Watch the Cardio